SliceGX: Layer-wise GNN Explanation with Model-slicing: : Layer-wise Explanations

 The bi-criteria explainability measure \( f(\cdot) \) is a submodular function maximizing relative influence \( I(V^l_s) \) and embedding diversity \( D(V^l_s) \).
-We then employ the approximation-preserving reduction to a Max-Sum Diversification problem~\cite{gollapudi2009axiomatic} which indicates a greedy algorithm offering a \( \frac{1}{2} \)-approximation for this goal (without the post-processing phase in line 10-15).
+We then employ the approximation-preserving reduction to a Max-Sum Diversification problem~\cite{gollapudi2009axiomatic} which indicates a greedy algorithm offering a \( \frac{1}{2} \)-approximation for this goal.
+We present the detailed proof in the Appendix~\ref{sec-appendix}.